elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Configurable extra role mappings in Elasticsearch
 - Added falco exporter to workload cluster
 - Falco dashboard added to Grafana
+- `any` can be used as configuration version to disabled version check

 ### Changed